Take the Class, Series or Go on the Retreats, or Do Both!

 - Opening to the energy of the instinctual center and its drives for survival, intimacy and belonging.

 Background needed: A working knowledge of the Enneagram model of personality type.
-Part 1 can be taken as a stand alone program.
+This intensive can be taken as a stand alone program.

 - Exploring the reality and validity of inner knowing

 - Evoking the experience of Holy Love, Holy Faith and Holy Hope

 - Experiencing the transforming power of the Virtues and the Holy Ideas

 Preparation needed: Working with The Barriers to Spiritual Freedom or comparable experience working with inner practices and inner observation.

 Working with the Barriers to Spiritual Freedom Series- Dates to be Determined

 Working with the Barriers to Spiritual Freedom Series of classes introduces students to the practice of inquiry as an essential tool for inner development and moving beyond the habitual identification and patterns of personality type.
 These classes offer students the opportunity to work in a small group environment to deepen their self-understanding, strengthen their inner observer, and move toward spiritual freedom.
 Foundations of the Enneagram of Personality Type is a strongly recommended preparation for all of the classes at this level.

 Personality is “who I think I am.”
 It is a self-concept that builds in childhood and, once formed, is so much “who we are” that we do not recognize it as a highly sophisticated construct built from imagination, imitation, and a need to be appreciated.
 Our identifications protect us from feelings of anxiety, discomfort and uncertainty about facing the unknown, yet limit our freedom to experience and act from a truer, inner self.